saleguas/context_menu/README.md

 # Types

 There are different locations where a context menu can fire (if you right click on a folder you'll get different options then if you right click on a file).
-Here's a table that breaks these types down:
+The `type` variable controls this behavior in the library, and you can reference this table to determine the `type`:

 | Name                 | Location                                     | Action                                   |
 |----------------------|----------------------------------------------|------------------------------------------|